ISA reference page

 • You’ll repeat that until you get all the tests working!

-Try to get through the first two phases (creating the components and doing the control and interconnect tutorial) by the middle of the second week.
-That will leave a week and a half for implementing the rest of the instructions.
+Try to get through the first two phases (creating the components and doing the control and interconnect tutorial) by the end of the first week.
+That will leave you a week for implementing the rest of the instructions.

 Getting familiar with what you’ve been given